-As currently proposed, Section 8 rental assistance will be available for all 110 renovated units, and tenants will continue to pay income-based rents equal to 30% of their adjusted gross incomes.
+As currently proposed, Section 8 rental assistance will be available for all 85 renovated units, and tenants will continue to pay income-based rents equal to 30% of their adjusted gross incomes.

-In the unlikely event the project-based rental assistance is not available and all 110 units operate exclusively under the Tax Credit program guidelines, it is our opinion the maximum allowable rent would need to be reduced somewhat for at least a portion of the units in order for the site to reach and maintain stabilized occupancy as a non-subsidized Tax Credit property.
-Though the maximum allowable rents are comparable to those being charged for similar income level units at the comparable properties, it is our opinion the maximum rents are aggressive at the site given the inferior unit amenity offerings and small unit square footages.
+In the unlikely event the project-based rental assistance is not available and all 85 units operate exclusively under the Tax Credit program guidelines, it is our opinion the maximum allowable rents are aggressive for this market given the limited unit amenity offerings and small square footage and would likely need to be reduced for at least a portion of units in the non-subsidized scenario in order to reach and maintain stabilized occupancy.

-Additionally, as shown in the demand analysis in Section G, the net demand for the subject units within the income-eligibility range, based on the maximum allowable one-bedroom 50% AMI rent of \$775 (\$23,250 to \$39,720), is 261 age 62 and older households.
-In the unlikely non-subsidized scenario, the DCA-formatted capture rate for these units would be relatively high at 42.1%.
-A reduction of the rents for at least a portion of the units would widen the window of affordability and lower the capture rate in the unlikely non-subsidized scenario.
+Additionally, as shown in the demand analysis in Section G, the net demand for the subject units within the income-eligibility range, based on the maximum allowable one-bedroom 50% AMI rent and a two-person household maximum income (\$23,250 to \$39,720), is 261 age 62 and older households.
+In the unlikely non-subsidized scenario, the DCA-formatted capture rate for these units would be moderately high at 32.6%.
+A reduction of the rent for at least a portion of the units would widen the window of affordability and lower the capture rate in the unlikely non-subsidized scenario.

-Weighted Average Collected 60% AMI Rents of
+Weighted Average Collected 60% AMI Rent of

-(Comparable LIHTC Units
+Comparable LIHTC Units

 One-Br.
-One-Br.
-Two-Br.

-\$985 \$1,169 \$1,363
+\$985

-^{}Maximum allowable rent for the Atlanta-Sandy Springs-Roswell HUD Metro FMR Area
+\Maximum allowable rent for the Atlanta-Sandy Springs-Roswell HUD Metro FMR Area

 The rent advantage for the proposed units is calculated as follows (average weighted market rent - proposed rent) / proposed rent.
-Note that this table assumes the Section 8 rental assistance is unavailable and all 110 units operate exclusively under Tax Credit program guidelines at the maximum allowable 50% and 60% AMI rents.

-Bedrooms Weighted Average Rent Proposed Rent Difference Proposed Rent Rent Advantage One-Bedroom 50% \$985 - \$775 \$210 / \$775 27.1% One-Bedroom 60% \$985 - \$930 \$55 / \$930 5.9%
+Weighted Proposed Proposed Rent Bedrooms Average Rent Rent Difference Rent Advantage One-Bedroom \$985 - \$833 \$152 / \$833 18.2%

-^{}Maximum allowable rent for the Atlanta-Sandy Springs-Roswell HUD Metro FMR Area - Assumes loss of subsidy
+Based on the maximum allowable 50% and 60% AMI rents for the Atlanta-Sandy Springs-Roswell HUD Metro FMR Area

-In the unlikely non-subsidized scenario, it is our opinion the maximum allowable rents are aggressive given the small square footages and inferior amenities, and would need to be reduced for at least a portion of the units to represent greater values in this market.
+The proposed one-bedroom non-subsidized weighted average rent at the site represents a rent advantage of 18.2%.
+As currently proposed, no units will operate as non-subsidized Tax Credit.
+In the unlikely non-subsidized scenario, it is our opinion the maximum allowable rents are aggressive given the inferior amenities and square footage, as well as the moderately high capture rate, and would need to be reduced for at least a portion of the units to represent a greater value and attract a sufficient number of tenants to reach and maintain stabilized occupancy.

-Please note that these are weighted averages of collected rents do not reflect differences in the utility structure that gross rents include.
+Please note that these are weighted averages of collected rents and do not reflect differences in the utility structure that gross rents include.
 Therefore, caution must be used when drawing any conclusions.
 A complete analysis of the achievable market rent by bedroom type and the rent advantage of the proposed gross rents is available in the Project Specific Demand Section on page 6 of Section G.